Side Plank Pose - Vasisthasana

 Step 7

-Build up to stay in the pose for 5 breaths.
+Gradually work your way up to holding the pose for 5 breaths.

 Step 8

-To come out, exhale as you lower your left hand and pivot your feet back to Plank position.
+To exit the pose, exhale as you lower your left hand and pivot your feet back into the Plank position.

 Step 9